-Women who are taught that they cannot make a move without the permission of their husbands are stifled in their own personality and ambitions and their mental and emotional health; how can you decide that you’re good enough to be a doctor, business owner, or any type of professional, or even just a capable grownup, if you’re taught that you cannot make up your own mind about whether or not your jewelry is appropriate?
+Women who are taught that they cannot make a move without the permission of their husbands are stifled in their own personality and ambitions, and in their mental and emotional health; how can you decide that you’re good enough to be a doctor, business owner, or any type of professional, or even just a capable grownup, if you’re taught that you cannot make up your own mind about whether or not your jewelry is appropriate?

-Considering that this teaching, that women are submissive and subject to men, is part of their foundation for their teachings about the family and was repeated by governing body member Geoffrey Jackson during the Australian Royal Commission Inquiry (this post), I don’t think it’s going to go away anytime soon.
-Even during their 2016 summer conventions, they are/will be repeating this information, congratulating women who put up with abusive situations no matter how it affects anyone in the family, including their children.
+Considering that this teaching of Jehovah’s Witnesses, that women are to be submissive and subject to men, is part of their foundation for their teachings about the family, and that it was repeated by governing body member Geoffrey Jackson during the Australian Royal Commission Inquiry (this post), makes me think it’s not going to go away anytime soon.
+Even during their 2016 summer conventions, they’ve repeated this information, congratulating women who put up with abusive situations no matter how it affects anyone in the family, including their children.

-Even if they somehow clamped down on the physical abuse that I saw when I was “in,” they will continue with this mentally and emotionally abusive teaching that women need to always be submissive and ask permission for their actions and ensure a man’s approval, and play whatever mind games with him that a man might dish out, rather than treating women as equals and as adults.
+Even if Jehovah’s Witnesses somehow clamped down on the physical abuse that I saw when I was “in,” they will continue with this mentally and emotionally abusive teaching, that women need to always be submissive and ask permission for their actions and ensure a man’s approval, and needs to play whatever mind games with him that a man might dish out, rather than treating women as equals and as adults.

 So, the Watchtower needs to go.

 Child rape and molestation are no doubt the worst forms of child abuse, but they’re not the only ways that people can abuse children.
 Severe forms of physical abuse, even under the guise of discipline, can scar children for life, both physically and mentally.
 These abuses can include beatings, paddling, and whippings, with belts, straps, switches, and the like.
 While I firmly believe that children need discipline and some types of punishments, I also know that mercilessly beating your child, and especially for demands that are outside their abilities, only traumatizes that child and other children in the home.